Canada Self-Employed Persons Program

 A relevant level of experience in either athletics or cultural activities and a capability to contribute to the athletic life or cultural life in Canada or an appropriate level of experience and expertise in farm management and an intention and capacity to buy/manage a farm in some part of Canada.

-The application guidelines and immigration criteria for self-employed persons make reference to immigrants who will make a significant contribution in their particular field of endeavor.
+The application guidelines and immigration criteria for Canada self-employed persons program will make a significant contribution in their particular field of endeavor.
 As such, CIC (Citizenship and Immigration Canada) does not formally define the term significant contribution.
 However, immigration officers will use personal judgment to assess the merits of each immigrant application.
 For instance, a significant contribution to athletics or culture may be considered significant, even if it is somewhat less than a nationally recognized standard.

 Canada’s Start-up Visa Program application prerequisites